melvin-codes/employeemanagerapp/README.md

 # Employeemanagerapp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.1.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.1

+## Example Images

+Go to Wiki to see some examples images of the project

 ## Development server